 1885 Saft el-Hinna

-Naville was exclusively interested in prestige items ie stone sculpture or inscribed stone, a colossal Rameses II statue, pieces of the Naos of the Decades, and a granodirite stele of Ptolemy II Philadelphos.
+Naville was exclusively interested in prestige items ie stone sculpture or inscribed stone, a colossal Rameses II statue, pieces of the Naos of the Decades, and a granodiorite stele of Ptolemy II Philadelphus were recovered.